xabbu42/psr/README.md

 ---------------

 - Add support for a config file, especially to configure the browser command and to add new searches.

-- The browser command is currently hardcoded to `browser`, which probably only exists in my home.
-This should be replaced by a more general and portable working list of possible binaries.

 - Get more use out of [Web::Scraper](http://search.cpan.org/~miyagawa/Web-Scraper/lib/Web/Scraper.pm) and the scraping code coming with searches.